 Online Service Standards

-genU Training offers a range of courses that can be delivered partly or wholly online. genU Training is committed to providing a quality learning experience for learners studying online.
+genU Training offers a range of courses that can be delivered partly or wholly online. genU Training is committed to providing a quality learning experience for students studying online.

-These online service standards explain genU Training’s commitment to our learners in the following key areas.
+These online service standards explain genU Training’s commitment to our students in the following key areas.

-genU Training will provide the following support to learners studying any aspect of their course online:
+genU Training will provide the following support to students studying any aspect of their course online:

 Trainers and/or Assessors availability

 Trainers/assessors are available for queries about learning and assessment and can be contacted by phone on 1300 582 687 or via email within the learning management system.

 Trainers/assessors will endeavour to respond to queries within 48 hours (Monday to Friday).